roryai/bank/README.md

 As a user
 So that I can see the state of my finances
-I want to be able to see a statement of account
+I want to be able to see a statement of account on screen displaying transaction history